jina-ai/docs/chapters/extend/executor.rst

 However, when the existing Executors does not fit your specific use case, you might be curious on how to **extent** Jina.
-For example, how to integrate a new deep learning model, add a new indexing algorithm, or create your own evaluation metric.
+For example, integrate a new deep learning model, add a new indexing algorithm, or create your own evaluation metric.